qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 ### Fancy identifiers ###

+An identifier is a name (e.g. `foo`).
 Normal identifiers have letters, digits, underscores (`_`) and/or apostrophes (`'`).
 The first character must be a letter or `_`.

-In LES it has always been possible to use any arbitrary string as an identifier.
-In LESv3 strings will be interpreted as UTF-8, and invalid-UTF8 escapes like `\?ff` (or `\xff`?) for the byte 0xFF will be allowed so that arbitrary bytes can be allowed in identifiers.
+In LES it has always been possible to use _any_ arbitrary string as an identifier.
+But WebAssembly has an even more stringent requirement: allowing any arbitrary _byte string_ as an identifier.
+These byte strings will be interpreted as UTF-8, but some of them are not character strings.

 Dan Gohman's prototype used backslashes to escape individual characters in an identifier.
-It looks like the current prototype doesn't support standard escapes like `$line1\nline2` for an identifier with a newline in the middle, whereas when I designed LES I assumed that identifiers would be escaped similarly to strings, except that you could write, for instance, `fun\ fact\!` to get an identifier with a space and exclamation mark in it.
+That prototype doesn't support standard escapes like `$line1\nline2` for an identifier with a newline in the middle, whereas I thought identifiers should be escaped similarly to normal strings (except that you could write, for instance, `fun\ fact\!` to get an identifier with a space and exclamation mark in it).

 In LESv3, my plan had a problem.
 If `true` is a keyword then we need a way to write an _identifier_ called `true`.
 Using `\true` to represent the _identifier_ called `true` is a no-go because `\t` conventionally represents a tab character, so this particular identifier wouldn't have its obvious meaning of "tab character followed by `rue`".

 Instead, I decided that rather than escaping each individual character, identifiers can be enclosed in backquotes and parsed exactly as a string, e.g. `` `I'm a whole sentence!` `` is an identifier.
 Compared to the alternative, this rule gives longer identifiers in some cases and shorter ones in others.
-It's good for representing C++ mangled names like `` `?Fmyclass_v@@YAXVmyclass@@@Z` ``, and less efficient when there's single strange byte like `` `\x1B` ``.
+It's perfect for representing C++ mangled names like `` `?Fmyclass_v@@YAXVmyclass@@@Z` ``, but less efficient when there's single strange byte like `` `\x1B` ``.

+So in LESv3, all strings will be interpreted as UTF-8, and `\x` lets you write an arbitrary byte.
+This means you can write invalid UTF8 like `\xFF`, but also valid UTF-8 such as `\xE2\x82\xAC` which means the same thing as `\u20AC`.
+One subtle problem with this plan is that some languages (JavaScript, Java, C#) store strings as UTF-16, and I do not wish to define identifiers as byte strings rather than strings.
+I solved this problem with a scheme that encodes invalid UTF-8 as invalid UTF-16 in a way that is guaranteed to round-trip properly.

 ### Keyword expressions ###